peggyjs/peggy/README.md

 > Expected [0-9] but "a" found.

 Aside from the text content of messages, human-readable names also have a subtler effect on _where_ errors are reported.
-PEG.js prefers shorter matches for named rules and longer matches for unnamed rules.
+PEG.js prefers to match named rules completely or not at all, but not partially.
+Unnamed rules, on the other hand, can produce an error in the middle of their subexpressions.

 For example, for this rule matching a comma-separated list of integers:

     seq
       = integer ("," integer)*